HeinerKuecker/Coroutine-in-pure-Java/README.md

 Local and global variables are stored in HashMaps.

 The parameters of the procedures are stored in immutable maps because I am a supporter of immutable parameters.

+It is planned to use this library also on Android.